natcap/invest.users-guide/source/marine_fish.rst

 The model is run simultaneously for all Atlantic salmon farms identified by the user.
 Each farm can have a user-defined set of operations and management practices.
 The volume of fish produced on a farm depends on water temperature (which affects growth), the number of fish on the farm, the target harvest weight range, and the mortality rate.
 Fish growth is modeled on a daily time-step until the fish reach the target harvest weight range, after which they are harvested.
 After a user-defined fallowing period, the farm is restocked and this initiates the next production cycle.
 Production cycles continue for each farm until the end of the time period of interest (e.g., 2 years, 10 years).
 Outputs include the harvested weight of fish and net revenue per cycle for each individual farm.
 In addition, the model yields a map of the total harvested weight, total net revenue, and net present value over the time period of interest.

-How it works
+How it Works
 ------------

 The model runs on a vector GIS dataset that maps individual aquaculture facilities for Atlantic salmon that are actively farmed over a user-defined time period.
 The map can be based on current farming (the "status quo" or "baseline" scenario), or on scenarios of projected expansion or contraction of the industry or on projected changes in water temperature.

 In each farm we model the production of fish in three steps.
 (1) We model the growth of individual fish to harvest weight.
 (2) We calculate the total weight of fish produced in each farm as the number of fish remaining at harvest, multiplied by their harvested weight, less the weight removed during processing (gutting, etc.) and the weight of fish lost to natural mortality.
 (3) Lastly, all the fish in a farm are harvested at the same time, and the farm is restocked after a user-defined fallowing period.
 Valuation of processed harvest is an optional fourth step in the model.

-Growth of the individual fish to harvest weight
+Growth of the Individual Fish to Harvest Weight
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Atlantic salmon weight (kg) is modeled from size at outplanting to target harvest weight.
 Weight is a function of growth rate and temperature (Stigebrandt 1999).
 Outplanting occurs when Atlantic salmon have been reared beyond their freshwater life stages.
 The model runs on a daily time step because the next version of the model (to be released in May 2011) will quantify waste products from aquaculture farms for use as inputs into the Marine InVEST water quality model.
 Fine resolution temporal data are more appropriate for the seasonal evaluation of environmental impacts (e.g., seasonal eutrophication).